Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Tip 6: Treat your feet right

-In Iceland, you want to be wearing waterproof shoes and boots.
+In Iceland, you’ll want to wear waterproof shoes and boots.
 If you are going on a hike or joining a tour to a glacier, I recommend sturdy hiking boots and quality hiking socks.
 Never go on an Icelandic glacier alone.
 Join a tour with an experienced guide.
-Make sure you have broken your hiking boots in before going on hikes.
+Make sure you have broken in your hiking boots before going on hikes.
 Never use brand-new hiking shoes on a rigorous hike.
 Avoid sweating to prevent blistering.
 Pro-tip.
-Consider wearing blister bandages on your trek to avoid blisters on toes and heels.
+Wear blister bandages on your trek to avoid blisters on your toes and heels.

 In winter, if you are coming to Iceland, expect things to be snowy, cold, and wet.
 In summer, just be prepared for a little less cold and wet!
-It is good to wear trail running shoes when you are getting around in summer.
+It is good to wear trail-running shoes when you are getting around in the summer.
 Of course, hiking boots would be complete overkill for a summer road trip.

 Tip 7: Trousers